Why Your Business Needs a Salary Structure

-What Are you Aiming For?
+What Are We Aiming For?

 Can I Just Copy a Structure That Already Exists?

-- the specific types of work that your company needs and expects to have;
+- the specific types of work that your company needs and expects to have

-- the industry(s) that your organization is situated in;
+- the industry(s) that your organization is situated in

 If you already have in-house expertise that has experience in creating a salary structure, you should be leveraging their knowledge throughout the lifecycle of the entire project.
-If you do not have in-house expertise to create a salary structure, it is recommended that you reach out to an external resource and begin engaging with them as early as the planning phase of the project.
+If you do not have the in-house expertise to create a salary structure, it is recommended that you reach out to an external resource and begin engaging with them as early as the planning phase of the project.
 A lot of the steps listed above are common sense, but just because they’re common sense doesn’t mean that they’re always executed effectively.